HON 210 The Physics of Interstellar

 Campus Respect Compact

-UNCW has recently instituted a Respect Compact to affirm our commitment to a civil community, characterized by mutual respect.
+UNCW has instituted a Respect Compact to affirm our commitment to a civil community, characterized by mutual respect.
 That Compact will soon be affixed to the wall of each classroom and can be accessed at: https://uncw.edu/diversity/src.html.